MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 When the Windows Autopilot for existing devices task sequence runs on a device, the Autopilot deployment doesn't run when the device boots into Windows for the first time during the **Setup Windows and ConfigMgr** task.
 The Autopilot deployment would normally run during this time frame when Windows Setup and OOBE run.
 However, even though the task sequence injected the Autopilot profile JSON file into the offline Windows installation, the file is not processed because the task sequence also creates and injects an `unattend.xml` file.
 When there is both an `unattend.xml` and an Autopilot profile JSON file during Windows Setup and OOBE, Windows Setup ignores the Autopilot profile JSON file and is only processes the `unattend.xml` file.

 During the **Setup Windows and ConfigMgr** task of the task sequence, the task sequence deletes the existing `unattend.xml` after it has been processed by Windows Setup.
 When the task sequence later Syspreps the device, it doesn't specify or add a new `unattend.xml` file.
 After the task sequence runs Sysprep, the task sequence completes and the device is rebooted.
-When the device reboots, Windows starts and runs Windows Setup and OOBE.
-Since there is no `unattend.xml` file and only the Autopilot profile JSON file exists, Windows Setup processes the Windows Autopilot profile JOSN file and the Autopilot deployment starts.
+When the device reboots, Windows starts and runs Windows Setup and OOBE for a second time.
+Since there is no `unattend.xml` file and only the Autopilot profile JSON file exists, Windows Setup processes the Windows Autopilot profile JSON file and the Autopilot deployment starts.

 Overview of the Windows Autopilot for existing devices task sequence process is as follows:

-- Task sequence starts in Windows PE.
+1. Task sequence starts in Windows PE.
-- Task sequence formats and partitions the disk.
+1. Task sequence formats and partitions the disk.
-- Task sequence applies the Windows OS and creates the `unattend.xml` file.
+1. Task sequence applies the Windows OS and creates the `unattend.xml` file.
-- Task sequence injects the Autopilot profile JSON file.
+1. Task sequence injects the Autopilot profile JSON file.
-- Task sequence boots into Windows for the first time.
+1. Task sequence boots into Windows for the first time.
-- Windows setup runs for the first time and processes the unattend.xml file.
+1. Windows setup runs for the first time and processes the `unattend.xml` file.
 Windows Autopilot profile JSON file is ignored.
-- Task sequence resumes in the newly installed Windows OS.
+1. Task sequence resumes in the newly installed Windows OS.
-- Task sequence deletes the unattend.xml file.
+1. Task sequence deletes the unattend.xml file.
-- Task sequence installs the Configuration Manager client.
+1. Task sequence installs the Configuration Manager client.
-- Task sequence runs additional tasks (**Install Application**, **Install Software Updates**, **Install Package**, **Enable BitLocker**, etc.)
+1. Task sequence runs additional tasks (**Install Application**, **Install Software Updates**, **Install Package**, **Enable BitLocker**, etc.)
-- Task sequence uninstalls the Configuration Manager client.
+1. Task sequence uninstalls the Configuration Manager client.
-- Task sequence Syspreps the device.
+1. Task sequence Syspreps the device.
-- Task sequence completes and device reboots.
+1. Task sequence completes and device reboots.
-- Windows setup runs for the second time and processes the Autopilot profile JSON file since there is no `unattend.xml` file.
+1. Windows setup runs for the second time and processes the Autopilot profile JSON file since there is no `unattend.xml` file.
-- Autopilot deployment starts.
+1. Autopilot deployment starts.

 ## Speed up the deployment process

-If a task sequence is needed to run additional tasks are needed before running the Autopilot deployment, the skip to the next step of [Run Autopilot task sequence on device](run-autopilot-task-sequence.md).
+If a task sequence is needed to run additional tasks before running the Autopilot deployment, the skip to the next step of [Run Autopilot task sequence on device](run-autopilot-task-sequence.md).

 > [!TIP]
 >